 No. 2: Lose the Distractions

 While it’s a well-known fact that drinking and driving is a dangerous practice, many drivers don’t realize that distracted driving can be just as dangerous.
-Whether it’s taking or making a phone call, texting, glancing at the GPS, talking to another person in the vehicle, or eating, distractions can quickly become deadly under the wrong circumstances.
+Whether taking or making a phone call, texting, glancing at the GPS, talking to another person in the vehicle, or eating, distractions can quickly become deadly under the wrong circumstances.

 No. 3: Keep Your Distance